top of page

 What competences do students get from their mobility periods?
 How do these competences built into the challenging student life abroad?

-During the Erasmus Generation Meeting 2024, the Erasmus Careers consortium asked students all about their Erasmus+ experience(s).
+Testing this, during the Erasmus Generation Meeting 2024, the Erasmus Careers consortium asked students all about their Erasmus+ experience(s).
 By reflecting on significant moments of their experiences, these 9 students or recent graduates are sharing with us their achievements, frustrations, and both the best and most difficult moments of their Erasmus+ period.

 Join us in finding out more about their Erasmus+ journeys, that begin long before the first day abroad and continues long after returning home! 🗣️